Paris in the Belle Époque: The Parisians

 The population of Paris was 1,851,792 in 1872, at the beginning the Belle Époque.
 By 1911, it reached 2,888,107, higher than the population today.

-Near the end of the Second Empire and the beginning of the Belle Époque, between 1866 and 1872, the population of Paris grew only 1.5 percent.
-Then the population surged by 14.09 percent between 1876 and 1881, only to slow down again to a 3.3 percent growth between 1881 and 1886.
+Near the end of the Second Empire and the beginning of the Belle Époque, between 1866 and 1872, the population of Paris grew only 1.5%.
+Then the population surged by 14.09% between 1876 and 1881, only to slow again to a 3.3% growth between 1881 and 1886.
 After that, it grew very slowly until the end of the Belle Époque.
 It reached a historic high of almost three million persons in 1921 before beginning a long decline until the early 21st century.

-In 1886, about one-third of the population of Paris (35.7 percent) had been born in Paris.
-More than half 56.3 percent) had been born in other departments of France and about eight-percent outside France.
-In 1891, Paris was the most cosmopolitan of European capital cities, with seventy-five foreign-born residents for every thousand inhabitants.
-In comparison, there were only twenty-four per thousand in Saint Petersburg, twenty-two in London and Vienna, and eleven in Berlin.
-The largest communities of immigrants were Belgians, Germans, Italians and Swiss, with between twenty and twenty-eight thousand persons from each country.
-Followed by these were about ten thousand from Great Britain and an equal number from Russia; eight thousand from Luxembourg; six thousand South Americans; and five thousand Austrians.
+In 1886, about one-third of the population of Paris (35.7%) had been born in Paris.
+More than half (56.3%) had been born in other departments of France and about 8% outside France.
+In 1891, Paris was the most cosmopolitan of European capital cities, with 75 foreign-born residents for every thousand inhabitants.
+In comparison, there were only 24 per thousand in Saint Petersburg, 22 in London and Vienna, and 11 in Berlin.
+The largest communities of immigrants were Belgians, Germans, Italians and Swiss, with between 20 and 28,000 persons from each country.
+Followed by these were about 10,000 from Great Britain and an equal number from Russia; 8,000 from Luxembourg; 6,000 South Americans and 5,000 Austrians.
 There were also 445 Africans, 439 Danes, 328 Portuguese and 298 Norwegians.
-Certain nationalities were concentrated in specific professions: Italians were concentrated in the businesses of making ceramics, shoes, sugar and conserves, whereas Germans were concentrated in leather-working, brewing, baking and charcuterie.
-Swiss and Germans were predominant in businesses making watches and clocks and also accounted for a large proportion of the domestic servants.
+Certain nationalities were concentrated in specific professions.
+Italians were concentrated in the businesses of making ceramics, shoes, sugar and conserves.
+Germans were concentrated in leather-working, brewing, baking and charcuterie.
+Swiss and Germans were predominant in businesses making watches and clocks, and accounted for a large proportion of the domestic servants.